sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Extended file name support for graphics (legacy package)
+Short desc    : Extended file name support for graphics (legacy package)
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The original package extended the file name processing of
+Descript     : The original package extended the file name processing of
              : package graphics to support a larger range of file names.
 The
              : base LaTeX code now supports multiple dots and spaces, and this
              : package by default is a stub that just loads graphicx.
 However,